oroinc/documentation/user/concept-guides/content-management/wysiwyg.rst

 * Underline the text
 * Add a strikethrough effect on your text (|ICstrikethrough|)
 * Insert links to the text
+* Apply formatting and styles to the selected text fragment (available since OroCommerce v5.0.6.)
 * Create a numbered list
 * Create a bulleted list
 * Set your text below the standard line of type with the subscript icon